 The Company is part of a Securitisation Group of companies.
 The Securitisation Group is required to comply with certain financial and non-financial covenants.
-The financial covenants include interest cover ratios and RCV to net debt ratios.
+The financial covenants include interest cover ratios and net debt to RCV ratios.
 The Securitisation Group complied with these ratios throughout the financial year.